Overview of HP ALM Synchronizer, now Micro Focus ALM Synchronizer:

-- On right clicking any of the links, synchronizer can run by selecting the run synchronizer option (any of the 3 types of synchronizer – which we will be discussing in a while)
+- On right-clicking any of the links, the synchronizer can run by selecting the run synchronizer option (any of the 3 types of synchronizer – which we will be discussing in a while)

 These are the basic information that you need to know about the Links of this tool.